 In left-sided heart failure, the left-side of the heart is no longer as effective at pushing blood into the body.
 Basically, it can only push a little bit of blood at a time.
-(We’ll save the causes of Left-Sided Heart Failure for another post.)

-This means that the most common cause of Right-sided Heart Failure is: Left-sided Heart Failure.
+That means that the most common cause of Right-sided Heart Failure is: Left-sided Heart Failure.